Sylvie Claeysen

 Scientific summary

 Sylvie Claeysen is an expert in neuropharmacology, G protein-coupled receptors (GPCR), serotonin receptors and neurodegenerative disorders.
 In connection with a network of clinicians, chemists, and biotech companies, she proposes innovative strategies to cure Alzheimer's disease (α-secretase activation, Multi-Targeted drugs, biomarkers), based on a deep knowledge of molecular and cellular mechanisms induced by GPCRs in neuroprotection.
-Member of the Inserm cross-cutting Program Microbiota, she currently explores the potential of gut microbiota modulation as a new therapeutic avenue against Alzheimer's disease.
+She was a member of the Scientific Council of France Alzheimer from 2015 to 2023, and of Inserm's cross-cutting Program "Microbiota" from 2016 to 2025.
+She is currently a partner in the targeted PREANALYTICS project of the national "Food Systems, Microbiomes and Health" program (PEPR SAMS), and co-leader of the MICMALZ clinical study.
+In this context, she is exploring the potential of modulating the gut microbiota as a new approach to the prevention and treatment of Alzheimer's disease.

 • 2021-2024: French National Research Agency, ANR DOWNALZ, Partner